iden3/snarkjs/README.md

 snarkjs powersoftau contribute pot12_0001.ptau pot12_0002.ptau --name="Second contribution" -v -e="some random text"
 ```

-By allowing you to write the random text as part of the command, the `-e` parameter allows `contribute` to be non-interactive.
+By letting you write the random text as part of the command, the `-e` parameter allows `contribute` to be non-interactive.

 ### 4. Provide a third contribution using third party software
 ```sh